Join AHQ Premier for unlimited Free Shipping & access to the AHQ Report. Click here for 30 day free trial! Or enjoy Free Shipping on orders over $50!

 • by Jay

-Lake Keowee is at 98.5% of full pool and water clarity remains very high on the main lake.
-Morning surface water temperatures are in the upper 70s over most of the lake.
+Lake Keowee is at 97.8% of full pool and the lake has been in a hard turnover the last week or so as water temperatures drop.
+Morning surface water temperatures are in the mid- to upper 60s over most of the lake while the mid-lake remains in the 70s.

 • by Jay

-Lake Keowee is at 98.4% of full pool.
-Water clarity is high on the main lake with some stain in the back of major creeks.
-Morning surface water temperatures remain in the mid- to upper 70s over most of the lake.
+Lake Keowee is at 98.6% of full pool and water clarity is high on the main body of the lake but stained in the backs of major creeks.
+Morning surface water temperatures have fallen into the upper 60s to low 70s over most of the lake.

 • by Jay